TsarBombastic/MSC-Thesis-IS-S4343611/README.md

 6. Once processing is complete, download output.csv to view the annotated results.

 # NOTES
-- *These files have been run on Google Colab during of the thesis, they should be able to run on Jupyter as well, running the notebooks on a local installation of Jupyter/Anaconda environment has not been tested.
+- *These files have been run on Google Colab during of the thesis, they should be able to run on Jupyter as well, running the notebooks on a local installation of Jupyter Notebook/Anaconda environment has not been tested.
 - Do not remove the time.sleep(10) function in the scraper.
 AO3 enforces strict rate limits, and scraping too quickly will result in a broken connection.
 In addition to this, altering the search query to show results in descending order of Kudos might also cause a broken connection.
 - If using Google Colab, remember that downloaded or processed files will be deleted once the runtime disconnects.
 Always download data.zip and output.csv immediately after the scripts finish running.
 If scraping a great amount of works, you also might run up against the maximum run time of a session.
 - The annotator notebook contains a fallback try/except block to catch instances where the LLM fails to return strict JSON.
 These will be marked as "Error" in the resulting CSV.
 If this happens, you can manually set the annotated values in the .csv file.